Vernon (rapper): Influences and musical style

 Vernon has cited many influences throughout his career.
 Key punk rock influences include American band Green Day and Canadian singer Avril Lavigne, which have manifested in songs he has produced, such as Seventeen's "2 Minus 1" and his own "Black Eye".
 He has also indicated interest in hyperpop and experimental pop, many times crediting British singer Charli XCX as an influence, specifically for Seventeen's track "Gam3 Bo1".
 He has also indicated he is a fan of Bladee, 100 gecs, and The Kid Laroi.

 Fashion

 In 2023, Vernon was announced as the first global ambassador for French fashion house Kenzo.
 Since the announcement, Vernon has attended multiple shows for the brand at Paris Fashion Week and was the face of the brand's FW23 campaign.

+Personal life

+Vernon holds dual South Korean and American citizenship.

+Military service

+On August 20, 2026, Vernon began his mandatory military service, entering a training center to receive basic military training, after which he will serve as a social service worker.
+His service is scheduled to conclude on May 19, 2028.